cdricn/Peo-WebDesign/README.md

-# E-commerce webpage
+# Mock homepage
-Mock template for an e-commerce webpage
+Template designs for a profile page.